 Are the Vast Majority of Late-Term Abortions Performed in Cases of Threat to the Mother’s Life/Fetal Abnormality?

-Defenders of late-term abortion frequently make the assertion that late-term abortions are “almost always” carried out in cases of severe fetal abnormality or danger to the mother’s life.
-In reality, the concept of “medical necessity” in the context of late-term abortion is misleading, and many late-term abortions are elective, frequently complicated by coercion, indecision and partner abandonment.
-In reporting on the results of a study of late-term abortions in 2013 (Foster, Kimport) in the journal Perspectives on Sexual and Reproductive Health, a publication of the pro-choice Guttmacher Institute, the authors acknowledge that “data suggests that most women seeking later terminations are not doing so for reasons of fetal anomaly or life endangerment.”
-Using interviews and questionnaires, the authors compared 272 women who obtained abortions at or after 20 weeks with 169 women who had abortions prior to 20 weeks and found that the rationales cited by the two groups were essentially the same – stressful circumstances of unprepared pregnancy, single-motherhood, financial pressure, and relationship discord.
-The Foster-Kimport study excluded for comparison an unidentified number of women who had abortions for reasons of life endangerment or fetal anomaly, a significant limitation.
-In an April 2018 report for the Congressional Research Service, however, Dr. Foster is cited as believing “that abortions for fetal anomaly ‘make up a small minority of later abortion’ and that those for life endangerment are even harder to characterize.”
+Defenders of late-term abortion frequently make the assertion that late-term abortions are “almost always” carried out in cases of severe fetal abnormality or danger to the mother’s life.[11]
+In reality, the concept of “medical necessity” in the context of late-term abortion is misleading, and many late-term abortions are elective,[12] frequently complicated by indecision, delays in discovering the pregnancy, and relationship problems.[13]
+One study analyzed the experiences of 272 women who obtained abortions at or after 20 weeks, excluding an unidentified number who sought abortions for fetal anomaly or life endangerment.[14]
+The study compared the women who underwent late-term abortions with 169 women who had abortions prior to 20 weeks and found that the rationales cited by the two groups were essentially the same – stressful circumstances of unprepared pregnancy, single-motherhood, financial pressure, and relationship discord.
+Similar research on women’s experiences obtaining abortions in the third trimester has identified “clear consistencies” between third trimester abortion and abortions earlier in pregnancy.[15]

-Late-term abortion specialist Dr. Warren Hern has published research indicating that abortions on babies with abnormalities made up just 30% of the 1,251 abortions his center performed between 2007 and 2012, although he did not share the percentage of specifically late-term abortions that were performed on healthy babies.
-However, another paper by Hern reviewed 1,040 late-term abortions performed at 18 to 38 weeks of gestation between 1999 and 2004.
-Of these late-term abortions, just over a fifth were performed because of a poor prenatal diagnosis.
-Dr. Hern’s research also shows that of second- and third-trimester abortions performed because the baby had an abnormality, abortions because the baby had Down Syndrome composed the largest group.
+Late-term abortion specialist Dr. Warren Hern has published research indicating that abortions on babies with abnormalities made up just 30% of the 1,251 abortions his center performed between 2007 and 2012, although he did not share the percentage of specifically late-term abortions that were performed on healthy babies.[16]
+However, another paper by Hern reviewed 1,040 late-term abortions performed at 18 to 38 weeks of gestation between 1999 and 2004.[17]
+Of these late-term abortions, just over a fifth were performed because of a prenatal diagnosis.
+Dr. Hern’s research also shows that of second- and third-trimester abortions performed for a prenatal diagnosis, abortions because the baby had Down Syndrome composed the largest group.[18]

 Why is the Data on Late-Term Abortion Inadequate and How Can It Be Improved?

 Few states report the reasons why women choose abortion, and even fewer report those reasons by gestational age.
-Only Florida and Utah report the reasons given for abortions at different gestational ages, including late-term abortions.
-State abortion reporting is inconsistent, and some states (California, Maryland, and New Hampshire, two of them home to especially late-term abortion facilities) collect no abortion data at all.
+Only Florida and Utah report the reasons given for abortions at different gestational ages, including late-term abortions.[19]
+State abortion reporting is inconsistent, and some states (including California, Michigan, Maryland, and New Jersey, which are states that permit abortion throughout pregnancy)[20] collect no abortion data at all.
 To improve available data on late-term abortions, states that already collect information on reasons for abortion and the gestational ages at which abortions are performed could cross-tabulate these data.
 Additionally, states that do not collect this information from abortion providers could add gestational age and reasons for abortion to their state abortion reporting forms.
-Compounding the problem, the CDC does not request this information from the states, and the standard U.S. Report of Induced Termination of Pregnancy, which many states use as a model, does not collect reasons for abortion.
-Some pro-choice policy groups consider government tracking of these data to be “intrusive” and “unnecessary” – while acknowledging that information on women’s reasons for abortion is critical to an understanding of abortion trends, public policy, and public opinion.
+Compounding the problem, the CDC does not request this information from the states, and the standard U.S. Report of Induced Termination of Pregnancy, which many states use as a model, does not collect reasons for abortion.[21]
+Some pro-choice policy groups consider government tracking of these data to be “intrusive” and “unnecessary”[22] – while acknowledging that information on women’s reasons for abortion is critical to an understanding of abortion trends, public policy, and public opinion.[23]

 How Are Late-Term Abortions Performed?